hector-gr/LLaMA-Factory/data/README.md

-  "split": "the name of dataset split to be used. (optional, default: train)", "folder": "the name of the folder of the dataset repository on the Hugging Face hub. (optional, default: None)", "num_samples": "the number of samples in the dataset to be used. (optional, default: None)", "columns (optional)": {
+  "split": "the name of dataset split to be used. (optional, default: train)", "folder": "the name of the folder of the dataset repository on the Hugging Face hub. (optional, default: None)", "num_samples": "the number of samples in the dataset to be used. (optional, default: None)", "webdataset_pattern": "Pattern for WebDataset shards (required for webdataset loading)", "webdataset_format": "Format of the WebDataset (e.g., conversation)", "webdataset_image_key": "Key for images in WebDataset (required for custom format)", "webdataset_text_key": "Key for text in WebDataset (required for custom format)", "columns (optional)": {
     "prompt": "the column name in the dataset containing the prompts. (default: instruction)", "query": "the column name in the dataset containing the queries. (default: input)",